nkarapetyan/nkarapetyan.github.io/projects.md

 * Verification card code Extraction: Implement a system which detects a code in the given card, and recognizes it.
 Within this project was implemented digit recognition system using HOG features.

-* GVN/PRE algorithm implementation for DFG JIT compiler:  Research optimizations for DFG JIT compiler.
-As a result of research GVN/PRE optimization for SFX JIT compiler was implemented.

 * Mine sweeper robot: Design and build the robot

 * Howler messenger: Design and implement client-server application, using POSIX threads and sockets.
 Write documentation - functional specifications.

 * Interruption Vector Table Changes: Change INT 21H functions original purposes by changing IVT on real time DOS system.